mohibul75/cloud-devops-practice/README.md

 This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details.

-## Contributing

-1. Fork the repository
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

 ## Support

 For support and questions:
 - Create an issue
-- Contact DevOps team
 - Check documentation